 Training a Machine Learning Model- Container

-This tutorial containing a python application for training a deep learning model on EuroSAT dataset for tile-based classification task and employs MLflow for monitoring the ML model development cycle.
+This tutorial contains a Python application for training a deep learning model on EuroSAT dataset for tile-based classification task, and employs MLflow for monitoring the ML model development cycle.
 MLflow is a crucial tool that ensures effective log tracking and preserves key information, including specific code versions, datasets used, and model hyperparameters.
 By logging this information, the reproducibility of the work drastically increases, enabling users to revisit and replicate past experiments accurately.
 Moreover, quality metrics such as classification accuracy, loss function fluctuations, and inference time are also tracked, enabling easy comparison between different models.
-The dataset used in this project consists of Sentinel-2 satellite images labeled with corresponding land use and cover categories.
-It provides a comprehensive representation of various land features.
-The dataset comprises 27,000 labeled and geo-referenced images, divided into 10 distinct classes.
-The multi-spectral version of the dataset includes all 13 Sentinel-2 bands, which retains the original value range of the Sentinel-2 bands, enabling access to a more comprehensive set of spectral information.
-You can find the dataset on a dedicated STAC endpoint.

 Inputs

-This application supports training the CNN model using either CPU or GPU to accelerate the process.
+This application supports training the Convolutional Neural Network (CNN) model using either CPU or GPU to accelerate the process.
 It accepts the following input parameters:

 Parameter | Type | Default Value | Description |